Session 13

 I swapped the order for handling applications and

-simpler in the application case than in the lambda
+"occurs bound?" is simpler in the application case than in

 Handling variable references is easy.
 Our definition says, No variable occurs bound in an expression consisting of a single variable reference, so: